needle-mirror/com.unity.sentis/Documentation~/run-a-model.md

 # Run a model

-After you [create a worker](create-an-engine.md), use [`Execute`](xref:Unity.Sentis.IWorker.Execute) to run the model.
+After you [create a worker](create-an-engine.md), call [`Schedule`](xref:Unity.Sentis.Worker.Schedule*) to run the model.

 ```
-worker.Execute(inputTensor);
+worker.Schedule(inputTensor);
 ```

-The initial execution of a model within the Unity Editor may be slow as Sentis needs to compile code and shaders.
+The first scheduling of a model within the Unity Editor may be slow as Sentis needs to compile code and shaders as well as allocating internal memory.
 Subsequent runs will be faster due to caching.
+Including a dummy run when starting the application is a good idea.

 For an example, refer to the `Run a model` sample in the [sample scripts](package-samples.md).